 - Play in the reception area!
-Pippa has lots of different books and toys for kids, and a huge Costa Rican book library with all kinds of local travel information and wildlife guides.
+Pippa has lots of different books and toys for kids and a huge Costa Rican book library with all kinds of local travel information and wildlife guides.
 There’s even a novel trading program for travelers.
 There’s a kid’s table with coloring, etc, and on the weekends Donald and Pippa’s kids come down to play.
-At one point we had 8 kids from 3 countries playing together and it was an awesome moment.
+At one point we had 8 kids from 3 different countries playing together and it was an awesome moment.

 - Towel art class- one of the girls’ favorite parts of the day was seeing the amazing towel art on our beds after the cleaning crew came.
 The crew will do a towel art class in the afternoon- super fun!

 - Lazing around- we spent an entire morning at Casitas Tenorio just hanging out in the house.
 It felt like home to my girls, and they played while their dad birdwatched and I read a favorite summer beach read.